What is the significance of a father-daughter relationship during childhood among adolescent girls?

 The best indicator of a healthy father-daughter relationship

 - He combs her hair

 - Let’s her stand on his shoulder to make her feel she’s on top of the world

 - He sings lullabies before she falls asleep

 - Guards her when monsters come at night

 - Sleeps with her during stormy nights

-The healthy father-daughter relationship is important in building social support system among young girls.
+The healthy father-daughter relationship is important in building a social support system among young girls.
 The absence of a fatherly figure in early child’s development creates gaps between a young girl and others.

-The level of depression among adolescent girls found in the previous study was primarily due to the lack of “coping mechanism”.
+The level of depression among adolescent girls found in the previous study was primarily due to the lack of a “coping mechanism”.
 And coping ability has something to do with familial structure.
 The bigger the family, the better the social support.